-Braces for compartments must be easily removable for service access.
 In both cases, details of essential features of cupboard / compartment design, including airing cupboard installation, are to conform to the following:

-- BS 6798 (No cupboard ventilation is required see 'Air Supply' for details). - The position selected for installation MUST allow adequate space for servicing in front of the boiler. - For the minimum clearances required for safety and subsequent service, see the wall mounting template and Section 1.16.
+- BS.6798 (No cupboard ventilation is required see 'Air Supply' for details). - The position selected for installation MUST allow adequate space for servicing in front of the boiler, This can be by means of an opening door - For the minimum clearances required for safety and subsequent service, see the wall mounting template and Section 1.16.
 In addition, sufficient space may be required to allow lifting access to the wall mounting plate.